-Zobo has amazing health benefits.
+Hibiscus has amazing health benefits.
 In South Asia, Africa and South America, all of the parts of the hibiscus above the soil are used in traditional medicine for their laxative and cleansing properties.
 It is used as diuretic to detoxify the body, particularly after the consumption of a large amount of alcohol.
-The hibiscus drink has also been used for its antibacterial properties; and in the treatment if high blood pressure.
+The hibiscus drink has also been used for its antibacterial properties, and in the treatment of high blood pressure.

 Zobo drink is rich in vitamin C and B vitamins.
 It is also a good source of minerals like calcium, magnesium, potassium and iron.
 It is full of anthocyanins which help to boost the immune system

-Zobo, like every good thing must be consumed in moderation.
+Like every good thing, zobo must be consumed in moderation.
 There are risks associated with this hibiscus drink because of its potential interactions with other medications.
 Talk to your doctor if you are on medications and have concerns about the drink.

-The zobo calyces have nooks which can hold dust or dirt, it is important to rinse very well with cold water before use.
+Zobo “leaves” (calyces) have nooks which can hold dust or dirt.
+It is important to rinse very well with cold water before use.
 Its red colour will leach into the washing liquid.
 This is not a problem as it doesn’t affect the infusion you get at the end.

-Be aware that this spiced zobo recipe makes a pretty thick and strongly flavoured liquid.
+This spiced hibiscus drink recipe makes a thick and strongly flavoured liquid.
 If you prefer it with less intensity, you can add more water.
 What I do sometimes is use it as a concentrate by adding around four times more water to get a similar (but much flavourful) taste to a lot of store-bought red fruit infusions.
 If you don’t want to drink it hot, then chill after preparation for an aromatic refreshing drink.
 It will last for a few days in the fridge.

-Lamugine for Ghana is another warming drink, which is perfect for the cold weather.
+Lamugine from Ghana is another warming drink, which is perfect for the cold weather.
 You must give it a try.

 Spiced Zobo (Hibiscus) Drink